BrooksLabUCSC/flair/README.md

 A wrapper [script](https://github.com/BrooksLabUCSC/labtools/blob/master/NanoSim_Wrapper.py) written for simulating nanopore transcriptome data using [Nanosim](https://github.com/bcgsc/NanoSim).

 ## Example Files
-Provided in `example_files` are the following:
+We have provided the following [example files](https://users.soe.ucsc.edu/~brooks/FLAIR_example_files/):
-1. `na12878.cdna.200k.fa`, containing 200,000 nanopore cDNA sequencing reads subsampled from the [Native RNA Consortium](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md).
+- `na12878.cdna.200k.fa`, containing 200,000 nanopore cDNA sequencing reads subsampled from the [Native RNA Consortium](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md).
 This can be run through the FLAIR workflow starting from alignment.
-2. `cll_shortread_junctions.gp`, a genepred-formatted file of splice junctions observed from short read sequencing of CLL samples that can be used in the correction step.
+- `cll_shortread_junctions.gp`, a genepred-formatted file of splice junctions observed from short read sequencing of CLL samples that can be used in the correction step.
 Junctions from short read sequencing are optional.
-3. `gencode_v24_complete.gp`, splice junctions from GENCODE v24 annotation that is supplied to the correction step.
+- `gencode_v24_complete.gp`, splice junctions from GENCODE v24 annotation that is supplied to the correction step.